Dominic Green (footballer)

-Dominic Ashley Green (born 5 July 1989 in Newham, London) is an English footballer who plays for Barking FC.
+Dominic Ashley Green (born 5 July 1989 in Newham, London) is an English footballer who plays for Chatham Town.

 Career

 Green signed for Peterborough United from Dagenham & Redbridge for an undisclosed fee on 27 August 2008.
 He signed for Rushden & Diamonds on a month's loan on 16 August 2010.
 In March 2011, he joined United Counties league side St Neots Town on loan.
 Green was released by Peterborough United on 28 June 2011.

 On 1 September, Green signed for Dagenham & Redbridge on a free transfer.
 In January 2013, he joined Football Conference side Dartford on a one-month loan deal.
 On 7 May 2013, he was released by the Daggers due to the expiry of his contract.
 In August 2013, Green joined Conference South side Ebbsfleet United after impressing during pre-season.

 After a short spell with East Thurrock, Green joined Hornchurch in October 2019.

+On 3 October 2020, Green signed for Barking.

+After 3 years away from football, Green signed for Chatham Town in July 2023.